sheehui/tp/docs/UserGuide.md

 3. Email
 4. Address

-The picture below shows how these attributes are displayed.
+The picture below shows how these are displayed:

 ![ClientContactTab](images/ClientContactTab.png)